-- Students must complete a pre-trip orientation before the proposed travel date. - Students must provide the Office of Global Health with signed and other requested pre-trip forms (including Release and Indemnification Agreement, Stipend Agreement, and proof of enrollment in International SOS) at least 3 weeks prior to travel. - Unless otherwise indicated, all materials should be emailed to Global.Health@UTSouthwestern.edu
+- o Students must complete a pre-travel orientation before the proposed travel date. - Students must provide the Office of Global Health with signed and other requested pre-travel forms (including Release and Indemnification Agreement, Stipend Agreement, and proof of enrollment in International SOS) at least 3 weeks prior to travel. - Unless otherwise indicated, all materials should be emailed to Global.Health@UTSouthwestern.edu

-Post-Departure Requirements:
+Post-Travel Requirements:

-Upon returning, all students must complete the following items within 15 days of completing the experience.
+Upon returning, all students must complete the following items within 3 days of completing the experience.